hms-douglas/dsh008v2/README.md

 ##
 ### Compatibility (watch, v1.0.0)
 It should work with any watch with Wear OS 4 or above.
 I haven't tested on squared screens, it might not render correctly.
+</br>Any calendar app that uses the CalendarContract or the WearableCalendarContract API is compatible, including samsung default calendar and google calendar.
+Tasks and reminders are not supported!

 ##
 ### Tested devices (watch, v1.0.0)